scriptkiddienotes/learning-log/_posts/2025-09-19-C++-basics-variables-struct-arrays-pointers.md

 # Structure

-A `struct` is a *composite data type* in C/C++ that aggregates variables of possibly different types into a single memory block, laid out in a defined order.
-Each variable inside is called a **member**, and they are stored contiguously in memory
+A `struct` is a composite data type in C/C++ that combines variables of different types into a single memory block, laid out in a defined order.
+Each variable inside is called a member, and they are stored contiguously in memory

 ```c++
 struct Person {